What are the effects of interest rates on the stock market?

 Interest rates and the stock market summed up

 - The interest rate is a percentage charged by the lender on the borrower’s debt repayment or reward for saving money at the bank

-- The central bank is responsible for changing interest rates – in Australia, the Reserve Bank uses the cash rate to adjust rising inflation
+- The central bank is responsible for changing interest rates – in the UK, the Bank of England uses the Bank Rate to adjust rising inflation

 - Interest rates and stocks move in opposite directions.
 When interest rates go up, stock prices go down and vice versa